The Flying Scotsman (Simplified)

 Dance Instruction Videos

-The Flying Scotsman (Simplified) - Scottish Country Dancing Instruction VideoDance Information
+The Flying Scotsman (Thurston/RSCDS) - Scottish Country Dancing Instruction VideoDance Information

-Also see the original dance The Flying Scotsman (Original) by Hugh A Thurston, which includes a Keith Rose crib diagram.Also see the dance The Flying Scotsman (Simplified, 3-Couple Version) by Hugh Thurston, adapted by Reuben Freemantle from the version in RSCDS Medal Tests for Young Dancers.
+Also see the original dance The Flying Scotsman (Thurston/Original) by Hugh A Thurston, which includes a Keith Rose crib diagram.Also see the dance The Flying Scotsman (Thurston/RSCDS, 3-Couple Version) by Hugh Thurston, adapted by Reuben Freemantle from the version in RSCDS Medal Tests for Young Dancers.

-The Flying Scotsman is the major express passenger train service that has plied over the railway between London and Edinburgh since 1862 (though this name came into use only about ten years later) on a route now known as the East Coast Main Line.
+The primary express passenger train service connecting London and Edinburgh since 1862, known as The Flying Scotsman (though the name came into use about a decade later), operates on the East Coast Main Line.

 The Flying Scotsman - Information Video